C0D1UM/technical-standard/django/models/README.md

 - `created_user/updated_user`: these fields are foreign key to `User` model.
 If you are using `ModelControllerSerializer` it will automatically add these field for you.
 - `created_at/updated_at`: these fields store the datetime fields when the record was created or latest update.

-Two important things you need to know after extend `AbstractSoftDeletionModelController`:
+Two important things you need to know after extended `AbstractSoftDeletionModelController`:

-- It overwrite the `delete()` method so that when you call delete method in your model object it update `alive = null` instead of actually delete the object.
+- It overwrite the `delete()` method so that when you call delete method in your model object it will update `alive = null` instead of actually delete the object.
 - It provided you with two managers `objects` and `all_objects`

 ```python